sagarkalburgi/AI_Projects/Facial-Expression-Recognition/README.md

 ## 500 Epochs
 ### Accuracy and Loss Graph
 Use early stopping to avoid validation loss from increasing.
-In this model I didn't use early stopping.
+In this model early stopping was not used.
 (The model is overfitted)
 ![Accuracy and Loss Graph](500_epochs/Accuracy_and_loss_500_epochs.png)